andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-03-predicting-customer-loyalty.md

 There are many, many ways to apply Feature Selection.
 These range from simple methods such as a *Correlation Matrix* showing variable relationships, to *Univariate Testing* which helps us understand statistical relationships between variables, and then to even more powerful approaches like *Recursive Feature Elimination (RFE)* which is an approach that starts with all input variables, and then iteratively removes those with the weakest relationships with the output variable.

-For our task we applied a variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* where we split the data into many "chunks" and iteratively trains & validates models on each "chunk" separately.
-This means that each time we assess different models with different variables included, or eliminated, the algorithm also knows how accurate each of those models was.
+For our task we applied a variation of Recursive Feature Elimination called *Recursive Feature Elimination With Cross Validation (RFECV)* where we split the data into many "chunks" and iteratively trained & validated models on each "chunk" separately.
+This means that each time we assess different models with different variables included or eliminated, the algorithm also knows how accurate each of those models was.
 From the suite of model scenarios that are created, the algorithm can determine which provided the best accuracy, and thus can infer the best set of input variables to use!

 <br>
 ```python